heptarch/heptarch.github.io/drafts/cloning.md

 $$

 since Bob's qubit is in initially in the maximally mixed state.
-This is encrypted cloning where the role of the encrypting operator $E = X^aZ^b$.
-This encryption is essential: it prevents Alice and Bob both from cloning, and from sending information faster than light, since it completely obfuscates the identity of the state as we will now see.
+This is encrypted cloning where the role of the encrypting operator is played by $E = X^aZ^b$.
+This encryption is essential: it prevents Alice and Bob both from cloning and from sending information faster than light, since it completely obfuscates the identity of the state.

+To see why

 ## Multiple copies